MG Software.

 Here is the counterintuitive insight: the more you know a codebase, the less AI helps you navigate it.
 Experienced developers already have a mental model of the architecture, the conventions, and the edge cases.
 AI suggestions often conflict with that knowledge, requiring extra cognitive effort to evaluate and correct.

-For tasks requiring deep architectural understanding — refactoring complex modules, fixing subtle race conditions, designing new APIs — AI-generated code frequently misses the context that a seasoned developer carries implicitly.
+For tasks requiring deep architectural understanding, such as refactoring complex modules, fixing subtle race conditions, or designing new APIs, AI-generated code frequently misses the context that a seasoned developer carries implicitly.
 The developer then spends time fixing AI suggestions instead of just writing the code themselves.

 This does <strong>not</strong> mean AI tools are useless.
 It means their value proposition differs by context.
 For unfamiliar codebases, boilerplate generation, and exploratory prototyping, AI excels.
 For deep work on code you already understand intimately, it can be a distraction.